 This stage consists of three Chasuns (wind Sky Dancers) and two Tyrons (water Sylphs)

-The Threat: The biggest threat here is definitely Chasun.
+The biggest threat here is definitely Chasun.
 She’s known as the second best Sky Dancer, beaten only by Yeonhong; her light sister.
 Not only is her second skill Amuse a healing skill where everyone’s attack power is increased for two turns and healed by 20% of her Max HP, her third skill Fallen Blossoms actually works against healblock!

 This is because, technically, Fallen Blossoms isn’t a healing skill.
 She’ll balance the HP status of both her and a chosen ally to a higher status than before.
 Basically, if you work on chipping away a monster’s HP but completely neglect Chasun, she’ll use Fallen Blossoms and balance their HP to the same amount that she has.